A Sucker Is Born Every Minute...

 “Alright…I’ll call it Mr. Clickie”, I spoke proudly.

-Randy moved on with a frustrated look like “this is going to be a long day or why did I agree to do this on a Saturday night when I should be out”.
+Randy moved on with a frustrated look like “Why did I agree to do this on a Saturday night when I should be out”.

-“This here is your mouse pad…you keep your mouse on it”, Randy slowly spoke again afraid my memory couldn’t keep up.
+“This here is your mouse pad…you keep your mouse moving on it”, Randy slowly spoke again as if my memory bank was depleted..

 “I don’t like the words mouse pad…it sounds like the mouse has a bladder problem, I don’t need that reminder.
 I’ll call it Mr. Clickie’s mat, it’s more dignified”, I fussed.